Libellula luctuosa

 Human Relevance

 Used as a model organism for studies of behavioral , territoriality, and mating systems.
-Subject of research on effects of agricultural on aquatic , specifically atrazine exposure effects on cannibalistic responses.
+Subject of research on effects of agricultural herbicides on aquatic insect , specifically atrazine exposure effects on cannibalistic responses.
 Presence indicates healthy freshwater .

 Similar Taxa

-• Libellula lydiaSimilar and ; both are pond-dwelling skimmers with convergent use.
+• Libellula lydiaSimilar and ; both are pond-dwelling king skimmers with convergent use.
 Studies have directly compared their and mating systems.

-• Libellula saturataCongeneric skimmer with similar body plan and predatory , though differs in coloration and specific preferences.
+• Libellula saturataCongeneric king skimmer with similar body plan and predatory , though differs in coloration and specific preferences.

 More Details